 With its draw weight of 260 pounds, an arrow velocity of 380 fps, the crossbow is consistently accurate and deadly, even at distances approaching 70 yards the arrows stay on target and remain powerful enough to take down a buck.
 This is a crossbow designed with the hunter in mind, yet it is still suitable for target practice.

 This crossbow weighs 6.8 pounds and is one of most accurate and efficient models available.
 It has a draw weight of 165 pounds and shots from this unit are 360 fps.
 The crossbow comes with the scope already mounted and sighted but I found it to be out by about 10 inches.
 Assembly takes about 15-30 minutes depending on your experience but itâs not too difficult.

 The Vapor sits at the high end of the market in terms of price, but you know what they say âbuy cheap, buy twiceâ, if you splash out on this xbow it will be a bow for life.

 The draw weight on this crossbow is 185 pounds, with an arrow speed of 370 fps.
 It is delivered as a complete unit, is easy to cock, due to the accudraw crank, and is highly accurate.
 This high-end unit is a prime example of quality performance.
 If there is a drawback to this bow it is the price point, but when you start shooting it you understand the quality craftsmanship that went into its creation making it a high end xbow.
 Also being made in america means they paid more for labour to get a better job done.

-Whatever crossbow you choose, make sure you maintain your equipment and follow safe hunting practices.
+Whatever crossbow you choose, make sure you maintain your equipment, like you would your hunting knife, and follow safe hunting practices.
 Crossbow hunting is a good way to spend some enjoyable time in the great outdoors.